Goito: World War II and resistance

 During World War II, in the wake of the Armistice of Cassibile, German occupation of Northern Italy and creation of the fascist Italian Social Republic puppet state in nearby Salò, a few residents of the provinces of Mantua and Verona joined local partisan formations to fight the Germans; others signed up with local collaborationist units.
 Goito, a rural market town, was apparently significant to the Germans only as an entrepôt for trucks carrying supplies to the Gothic Line.
 Its skies saw some air combat, however, as Allied air forces disrupted German supply lines and truck stops between Verona and the Gothic Line and bombed industrial centres in German-occupied northern Italy.

-On 2 April 1945 air combat over Goito, Aeronautica Nazionale Repubblicana pilot and Bologna fascist leader Aristide Sarti's Messerschmitt Bf109 was shot down by a USAF P-47 Thunderbolt from the 346th Fighter Squadron piloted by Lt.
+On 2 April 1945 air combat over Goito, Aeronautica Nazionale Repubblicana pilot and Bologna fascist leader Aristide Sarti's Messerschmitt Bf 109 was shot down by a USAF P-47 Thunderbolt from the 346th Fighter Squadron piloted by Lt.
 Richard Sulzbach and crashed in a pond in the rural frazione of Corte Baronina.
 Sarti died in the crash or drowned in the pond.
-The dogfight began when National Republican Air Force Bf109s from the 2nd "Gigi Tre Osei" fighter group attacked a group of 57th Bombardment Wing B-25s and their P-47 escorts from the 346th and 347th fighter squadrons returning from a bombing run.
-The engagement was one of the ANR's most catastrophic air battles; with no kills, 14 of the fighter group's Bf109s were shot down and six of its pilots were killed.
+The dogfight began when National Republican Air Force Bf 109s from the 2nd "Gigi Tre Osei" fighter group attacked a group of 57th Bombardment Wing B-25s and their P-47 escorts from the 346th and 347th fighter squadrons returning from a bombing run.
+The engagement was one of the ANR's most catastrophic air battles; with no kills, 14 of the fighter group's Bf 109s were shot down and six of its pilots were killed.

 Nine days later, USAF planes bombed Goito for over two hours and damaged a number of homes; there were no fatalities.
 Goito was not the objective of the raid, which targeted a large, partially-concealed German fuel depot.
 Seven Flying Fortresses from the 483rd Bomber Group, escorted by 36 Mustangs from the 52nd Fighter Group, first attacked the depot but did little damage; a Luftwaffe Arado 234 was damaged by the escorts, however, and crash-landed in Switzerland.
 The second wave of 24 Liberators from the 464th and 465th Bomber Groups hit portions of the fuel depot, and a third wave of 36 Liberators from the 454th, 455th and 456th Bomber Groups reportedly destroyed 12 structures at the Goito fuel depot.

 The most prominent resistance unit in the upper Mantuan countryside was the Brigata Italia, based in nearby Villafranca di Verona and responsible for operations in and around Goito.
 On 25 April 1945, captured resistance fighter Barbieri Gino was executed by retreating German soldiers in Goito and his body left unburied on the road.
 The town was liberated by the Allies the following day.